White Film On Goldfish -5 Causes and Effective Treatment

 Temperature is also important along with the water pH, to protect your goldfish.
 The optimum water temperatures for goldfish range between 55 to 80 degrees Fahrenheit.
 Lower or higher than the range can affect the goldfish adversely.

-Nonetheless, surprisingly goldfish can live in cooler temperatures.
+Nonetheless, surprisingly goldfish can live in little warm temperatures as well.
 But once the temperature gets more than 85 degrees Fahrenheit, goldfish cannot tolerate it anymore.

 Moreover, higher temperatures create a breeding ground for parasites and fungi.
 Consequently, you will see the white fungus on the skin of your goldfish.
 So, make sure that you do not create favorable conditions for them.